 You’re able to lay your lens down and are willing to peer through hers.

 What was her experience like?
 What and how did she feel?
 Where did that cause her heart to go?

 This is what the woman in our life wants – our presence with her in those hurtful times.
 Validation of the awful feelings of pain, hurt, abandonment, loneliness, hopelessness, being unseen, being uninvited, and being overlooked.

 But we can’t see those things if we are only willing to look through our own lens.

 Imagine your relationship is a very large estate.
 Every month of the relationship, you and your partner add a new room.
 The room is filled with your shared experience for the month.

 Month after month, you add rooms.
 Over time… years, decades, and longer, you’ve really got a lot of rooms!

-Now imagine that the woman in your life, being a creature with defuse focus, attention to details, and a disposition toward creating and protecting love within your estate spends some of her time going down the hallways and opening the doors of the rooms from the past.
+Now imagine that the woman in your life, being a creature with diffuse focus, attention to detail, and a disposition toward creating and protecting love within your estate spends some of her time going down the hallways and opening the doors of the rooms from the past.

 She slams the door shut and runs to find you in the present month room.
 That’s generally where you’re predictably going to be. (or sketching out your plans for future months).